Samoan language: Adjectives

 Others are formed by prefixing faʻa to the noun; as ʻo le tu faʻasāmoa, Samoan custom or faʻamatai.

-Like ly in English, the faʻa often expresses similitude; ʻo le amio faʻapuaʻa, behave like a pig (literally).
+Like ly in English, the faʻa often expresses similitude; ʻo le amio faʻapuaʻa, 'to behave like a pig' (literally).

-In one or two cases a is prefixed; as apulupulu, sticky, from pulu, resin; avanoa, open; from vā and noa.
+In one or two cases a is prefixed; as apulupulu, 'sticky', from pulu, 'resin'; avanoa, 'open'; from vā and noa.

-Verbs are also used as adjectives: ʻo le ala faigatā, a difficult road; ʻo le vai tafe, a river, flowing water; ʻo le laʻau ola, a live tree; also the passive: ʻo le aliʻi mātaʻutia.
+Verbs are also used as adjectives: ʻo le ala faigatā, 'a difficult road'; ʻo le vai tafe, 'a river; flowing water'; ʻo le laʻau ola, 'a live tree'; also the passive: ʻo le aliʻi mātaʻutia.

-Ma is the prefix of condition, sae, to tear; masae, torn; as, ʻo le ʻie masae, torn cloth; goto, to sink; magoto, sunk; ʻo le vaʻa magoto, a sunken canoe.
+Ma is the prefix of condition, sae, 'to tear'; masae, 'torn'; as, ʻo le ʻie masae, 'torn cloth'; goto, 'to sink'; magoto, 'sunk'; ʻo le vaʻa magoto, 'a sunken canoe'.

-A kind of compound adjective is formed by the union of a noun with an adjective; as ʻo le tagata lima mālosi, a strong man, literally, the stronghanded man; ʻo le tagata loto vaivai, a weak-spirited man.
+A kind of compound adjective is formed by the union of a noun with an adjective; as ʻo le tagata lima mālosi, 'a strong man' (literally 'the stronghanded man'); ʻo le tagata loto vaivai, 'a weak-spirited man'.

-Nouns denoting the materials out of which things are made are used as adjectives: ʻo le mama auro, a gold ring; ʻo le fale maʻa, a stone house.
+Nouns denoting the materials out of which things are made are used as adjectives: ʻo le mama auro, 'a gold ring'; ʻo le fale maʻa, 'a stone house'.
 Or they may be reckoned as nouns in the genitive.

-Adjectives expressive of colours are mostly reduplicated words; as sinasina or paʻepaʻe (white); uliuli (black); samasama (yellow); ʻenaʻena (brown); mumu (red), etc.; but when they follow a noun they are usually found in their simple form; as ʻo le ʻie sina, white cloth; ʻo le puaʻa uli, a black pig.
-The plural is sometimes distinguished by doubling the first syllable; as sina, white; plural, sisina; tele, great; pl. tetele.
-In compound words the first syllable of the root is doubled; as maualuga, high; pl. maualuluga.
-Occasionally the reciprocal form is used as a plural; as lele, flying; ʻo manu felelei, flying creatures, birds.
+Adjectives expressive of colours are mostly reduplicated words; as sinasina or paʻepaʻe ('white'); uliuli ('black'); samasama ('yellow'); ʻenaʻena ('brown'); mumu ('red'), etc.; but when they follow a noun they are usually found in their simple form; as ʻo le ʻie sina, 'white cloth'; ʻo le puaʻa uli, 'black pig'.
+The plural is sometimes distinguished by doubling the first syllable; as sina, 'white'; plural, sisina; tele, 'great'; pl. tetele.
+In compound words the first syllable of the root is doubled; as maualuga, 'high'; pl. maualuluga.
+Occasionally the reciprocal form is used as a plural; as lele, 'flying'; ʻo manu felelei, 'flying creatures; birds'.

-Comparison is generally effected by using two adjectives, both in the positive state; thus e lelei lenei, ʻa e leaga lena, this is good – but that is bad, not in itself, but in comparison with the other; e umi lenei, a e puupuu lena, this is long, that is short.
+Comparison is generally effected by using two adjectives, both in the positive state; thus e lelei lenei, ʻa e leaga lena, 'this is good, (and) that is bad not in itself but in comparison with the other'; e umi lenei, a e puupuu lena, 'this is long, (and) that is short'.

-The superlative is formed by the addition of an adverb, such as matuā, tasi, sili, silisiliʻese aʻiaʻi, naʻuā; as ʻua lelei tasi, it alone is good – that is, nothing equals it. ʻUa matuā silisili ona lelei, it is very exceedingly good; ʻua tele naʻuā, it is very great.
-Silisili ese, highest, ese, differing from all others.
+The superlative is formed by the addition of an adverb, such as matuā, tasi, sili, silisiliʻese aʻiaʻi, naʻuā; as ʻua lelei tasi, 'it alone is good; that is, nothing equals it'; ʻua matuā silisili ona lelei, 'it is very exceedingly good'; ʻua tele naʻuā, 'it is very great'; silisili ese, 'highest'; ese, 'differing from all others'.

-Naua has often the meaning of "too much"; ua tele naua, it is greater than is required.
+Naua has often the meaning of 'too much'; ua tele naua, 'it is greater than is required'.